Mani Region

 - Vathia, small village on a hill with sea view and some abandoned houses which you can visit

-- Cape Tenaro, the southernmost point of mainland Europe and the Temple of Posseidon
+- Cape Tenaro, the southernmost point of mainland Europe and the Sanctuary of Poseidon Tenaros

 - Mezapos beach with big sea caves in the rocks which you can explore swimming (when not windy), and view to Kastro Tigani